yonkahlon/Zenject/Documentation/CheatSheet.md

 // Using lambda syntax Container.Bind<Foo>().ToMethod((ctx) => new Foo());

-// This is equivalent to ToTransient Container.Bind<Foo>().ToMethod((ctx) => ctx.Container.Instantiate<Foo>());
+// This is equivalent to AsTransient Container.Bind<Foo>().ToMethod((ctx) => ctx.Container.Instantiate<Foo>());

 ///////////// ToGetter